kudobuilder/kudo/docs/developing-operators.md

 ### Tasks section

-Another part of `operator.yaml` is tasks section.
+Another part of `operator.yaml` is the tasks section.
 Tasks are the smallest pieces of work that get executed together.
-You usually group kubernetes manifests that should be applied at once into one task.
-An example can be a deploy task that will result in config.yaml and pod.yaml being applied to your cluster.
+You usually group Kubernetes manifests that should be applied at once into one task.
+An example can be a deploy task that will result in `config.yaml` and `pod.yaml` being applied to your cluster.

 ```yaml
 tasks: